Online and quasi-online colorings of wedges and intervals: Online coloring wedges and intervals

-For a collection of $c$-colored points in the plane, we define the associated color-vector to be a vector of length $c$ where the $i^\text{th}$ coordinate is the size of the largest wedge consisting only of points with color $i$.
-The size of the color-vector refers to the sum of its coordinates.
+The next definition is similar to what was used for an unrelated problem in \cite{panos} and recently (independently) in \cite{colorful2}.

-\begin{proof}[Proof of Theorem \ref{wedgevector}] By induction on the size of the color-vector.
-Clearly, one point gives a color-vector of size $1$.
-Two points guarantee a color-vector of size $2$ if they are placed diagonally from each other.
-Now we can place the third point diagonally between thefirst two if they had a different color or place it diagonally below them to get a color-vector of size $3$ for three points.
+\begin{definition} For a collection of $c$-colored points in the plane, we define the associated {\em color-vector} to be a vector of length $c$ where the $i^\text{th}$ coordinate is the size of a largest (containing most points) wedge consisting only of points with color $i$.
+The {\em size} of the color-vector is the sum of its coordinates. \end{definition}